jennybc/happy-git-with-r/03_workshops.Rmd

 ## Pre-workshop set-up

-Optional reading on "big picture stuff":
+Optional reading on the big picture motivation: [Why Git?
+Why GitHub?](#big-picture)

-  * Read "Why Git?
-Why GitHub?" in chapter \@ref(big-picture).

 **It is vital that you attempt to set up your system in advance.
 You cannot show up at with no preparation and keep up!**